You can download a brief, 2-page bio. Some short, paragraph-length biosketches are also available.

 - Named as a Sagamore of the Wabash, Indiana's highest civilian honor, in 2016.

 - Presented with an inaugural Purdue University Morrill Award in 2012.
-This is Purdue's top award for faculty members, recognizing those have made extraordinary contributions to the land-grant mission of the university: teaching, research, and community service.
-Of the approximately 3000 faculty members at Purdue, only 19 (0.6%) have received this award as of January, 2019.
+This is Purdue's top award for faculty members, recognizing those who have made extraordinary contributions to the land-grant mission of the university: teaching, research, and community service.
+Of the approximately 3100 faculty members at Purdue, only 19 (0.9%) have received this award as of January 2026.

 - Presented with a WORLDCOMP/ERSA Outstanding Achievement Award in 2011.